 7. The Gauntlet

-For much of the post-Brand New Day/One More Day era, the Spider-Man books were were getting a bad rep for moving away from the elements that fans had grown to love over the years.
+For much of the post-'Brand New Day' era, the Spider-Man books were getting a bad rep for moving away from the elements that fans had grown to love over the years.
 But the soft reboot allowed the collective writing group known as the Webheads to put together a reintroduction to the Sinister Six that built over a number of months and featured deeper examinations of their motivations.

 6. Spider-Man No More

-Steve Ditko may have created the visual language around Spider-Man but John Romita would bring his background in romance comic books to the wall crawler and codify the identity of this book for years to come, elevating it to truly iconic status.
-Not to be outdone, Stan Lee delivers one of his best scripts, reaffirming the selflessness that is key to Peter Parker’s character.
+Steve Ditko may have created the visual language around Spider-Man but John Romita Sr. would bring his background in romance comic books to the wall-crawler and codify the identity of this book for years to come, elevating it to truly iconic status.
+Not to be outdone, Stan Lee delivers one of his best scripts, reaffirming the selflessness that is key to Peter Parker's character.

 5. The Original Hobgoblin Saga

-By the time the Hobgoblin came around, fans were already well acquainted with Norman Osborn's villainous Green Goblin so Roger Stern injected some mystery into the build up around ol’ Hobby.
-This goblin wasn’t crazy like Norman.
-He was cunning and calculated and Stern only had him appear occasionally throughout the story so as to keep readers from guessing his identity.
-It was a clever twist that made at least 3 characters reasonable suspects to be under the mask.
+By the time the Hobgoblin came around, fans were already well acquainted with Norman Osborn's villainous Green Goblin, so Roger Stern injected some mystery into the build-up around ol' Hobby.
+This Goblin wasn't crazy like Norman.
+He was cunning and calculated, and Stern only had him appear occasionally throughout the story to keep readers from guessing his identity.
+It was a clever twist that made at least three characters reasonable suspects to be under the mask.

 4. Spider-Man: Blue